apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 This is a long one.
 It's written so you can skip around a bit.
 Part blog post, part research notes dump, and I'm also releasing a training codebase called ZOTitan and some example kernels.

-Includes many original ideas that could/should probably be papers.
+Includes many original ideas that could/should be papers.
+At some point they might be.

-Please forgive me for my lack of knowledge on traditional optimizers, I WILL mess it up again.

 <br>